liggiorgio/ogd/Docs/GameDesignDocument.md

 ![The Da Bath Bomb! card](pictures/cards_DaBathBomb!.png)

 The Da Bath Bomb! card requires the player to target a specific face cell.
 Upon targeting, the card will "demolish" the selected face (by making it happy, of course) and the 8 faces in the square around it, in an explosion of soap foam.
 This will grant the player 150 points.
+The card is consumed upon resolving.
+If the opponent casts a red card during the "aiming" phase, the Bath Bomb effect doesn't take place and the card is not consumed.
+The player will have a chance to play it again after they get rid of any red card effects.

 4. Gimme that juice!

 ![The Gimme that juice! card](pictures/cards_GimmeThatJuice!.png)

 The Gimme that juice! card covers all the faces in sparkly raspberry juice, making it so they provide double points for 5 seconds.

+>Blue cards interactions

+Any number of different blue cards can be active at the same time.
+This means a player can, for example, activate a "Go Go Go!" card, set up a "Gimme that juice!" for extra points, then hit super hard with a "Bath Bomb" or a "It's reining men!" and gain a good number of extra moves and a huge score boost.
+No two same cards can be active at a time.
+This applies to all blue cards except Bath Bomb, that does not have any over time effect.

 >Red cards